HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 Our analysis shows very clearly that the situation of web security concerning the provider side is improving compared to previous years.
 For example, we see that the use of HTTPS has increased by almost 10% in the last 12 months.
 We also find an increase in the protection of cookie objects or the use of security headers.

 These increases indicate a safer web environment, but they do not mean our web is secure enough today.
 We still have to improve our situation.
-For example, we believe that the Web community should value security headers more.
+For example, we believe that the web community should value security headers more.
 These are very effective extensions to protect web environments and web users from possible attacks.
 The bot protection mechanisms can also be adopted more to protect the platforms from malicious bots.
 Furthermore, our analysis from [last year](../2020/security#software-update-practices) and another study on HTTPArchive about the <a hreflang="en" href="https://www.researchgate.net/publication/349027860_Our_inSecure_Web_Understanding_Update_Behavior_of_Websites_and_Its_Impact_on_Security">update behavior of websites</a> showed that the website components are not diligently maintained, which increases the attack surface on web environments quite a bit.

 We should not forget that attackers are also working diligently to develop new techniques to bypass the security mechanisms we adopt.

 With our analysis, we have tried to crystallize an overview of the security of our web.
-As extensive as our investigation is, our [Methodology](./methodology) only allows us to see a subset of all aspects of modern web security.
+As extensive as our investigation is, our [methodology](./methodology) only allows us to see a subset of all aspects of modern web security.
 For example, we do not know what additional measures a site may employ to mitigate or prevent attacks such as Cross-Site-Request-Forgery (CSRF) or certain types of Cross-Site-Scripting (XSS).
 As such, the picture portrayed in this chapter is incomplete yet a solid directional signal of the status of web security today.

-The takeaway from our analysis  is that we, the Web community, must  continue to invest more interest and resources in making our web environments much safer—in the hope of better and safer tomorrows for all.
+The takeaway from our analysis  is that we, the web community, must  continue to invest more interest and resources in making our web environments much safer—in the hope of better and safer tomorrows for all.